Stephen Ademolu

-Stephen Ademolu (born November 20, 1982) is a former Canadian soccer player and current coach/trainer.
+Stephen Olasumbo Ademolu (born November 20, 1982) is a former Canadian soccer player and current coach/trainer.

 Club career

 Early career

 Ademolu played college soccer at the University of North Carolina at Pembroke during his first year and at Cleveland State University during his second and third.

 At the University of North Carolina at Pembroke, he became the school's top scorer with twelve goals and six assists.
 Ademolu was also named 2001 School's Top Male Athlete and Peach Belt Conference Player of the Year for the first time in the school's history.

 At Cleveland State University, during his sophomore year, Ademolu was named Newcomer of the Year, first team All-Horizon League, first team NSCAA All-Ohio and third team All-Great Lakes Region.
 He was also top scorer with eleven goals and six assists.
 In his junior year, he was named Horizon League Player of the Year, third-team All-Ohio, 16th in the nation in goals per game, 28th in the country in points per game, he led his CSU Team and the Horizon League with twelve goals and six assists and tied a school record with eight points on three goals and two assists against UIC in one game.

 During his youth ages, Ademolu played for the Windsor FC Nationals scoring a total of 120 goals in the Ontario Youth Soccer League, also winning Top Goal Scorer of the Year and MVP in 1996–97.
 Ademolu led the Windsor FC Nationals to back to back Ontario Cups.